Testing geometries over multiple flow conditions is an effective method of producing more robust designs.

 Introducing Donor Workflows

 The ability to clone a mesh from one simulation to another is called a ‘Donor Workflow’ in bramble.
 Using this workflow is as simple as selecting it from a drop-down.
 All the complexities of cloning the mesh is handle by bramble automatically.

-It is possible to clone a mesh and re-use it to run a RANS or DES simulation, and also to clone a RANS simulation and use it to run a DES solve.
+It is possible to clone a mesh and re-use it to run a RANS or DES simulation.
+Also to clone a RANS simulation and use it to run a DES solve.

 As an example, we will show you how to setup and run a mesh cloning example for a yaw sweep.

 In bramble, you have the ability to define a Map, a set of test conditions over which a design is to be tested.
 From the ‘Maps’ view, we select ‘New Map’ and then define out test conditions.
 In this example we will run five different yaw angles.